allmaps/allmaps.github.io/README.md

 # pages.allmaps.org

-Allmaps mnakes it easier and more inspiring to explore, georeference and work with collections of digitized maps.
+Allmaps makes it easier and more inspiring to explore, georeference and work with collections of digitized maps.

 **Allmaps works with any image repository that supports the [International Image Interoperability Framework](https://iiif.io/) (IIIF).**